 Legal advocacy for patients

 New York is home to some of the nation's most respected medical establishments, but even at these prestigious hospitals, unnecessary errors can and do occur.
 If you or a family member has been seriously harmed in the medical setting, you may be able to recover financial compensation for the damages you have sustained.
-For a personalized consultation of your legal rights and options, contact the medical malpractice attorneys at Linnan & Fallon, LLP.
+For a personalized consultation of your legal rights and options, contact the medical malpractice attorneys at Linnan & Associates,.